 During the winters of 2011-2012, 2012-2013, 2013-2014 and 2014-2015 pressure spikes in the upper transducer occurred due to the pressure transducer freezing within its deployment location in the wellhead 2.3 feet above ground surface.
 These are not actual increases in gas pressure within the well casing, but rather caused when the air volume next to the transducer inlet is trapped and then compressed by expanding frozen water condensate.
 When the 2011 well inspection was conducted at MW 34-5-4-1 the well was vented to ensure that the transducer would return to atmospheric pressure; this test successfully showed that the transducer continued to function properly and was not damaged.
 The transducer recovered after surface temperatures warmed each spring.
 The transducer was inspected for damage in each subsequent site visit since this problem began in 2011 until the 2015 site inspection when the Level Troll was replaced and lowered into the well to 7 ft bgs.
-As evidenced by the winter 2015 data shown in Figure 3-1, the condensate freezing problem in this location has been corrected by lowering the Level Troll below the ground surface.
+As evidenced by lowering the Level Troll below the ground surface.

-Several pressure decreases on the order of 10 psi were observed by both the upper and lower transducers in the second half of 2018, 2019, and 2020, and then fairly consistently during 2021 and 2022.
+Several pressure decreases on the order of 10 psi were observed by both the upper and lower transducers in the second half of 2018, 2019, and 2020, and then fairly consistently during 2021, 2022, 2023, and 2024.
 The duration of each event was on the order of days to weeks and full recovery to static pressure conditions occurred after each event.